 Before you read anything more, I want the following to be clear: I am a marketing consultant.

-And as a marketing consultant, 90% of the time I will recommend working with a consultant over an agency, for the reasons discussed in this article.
+And as a marketing consultant, 90% of the time I will recommend working with a consultant over an agency, with one big exception: when designing a website.

 But first of all, let’s level-set: what exactly is the difference?

 An agency is an outsourced marketing team that offers various marketing services (e.g. marketing strategy, content creation, website design, advertising, graphic design, etc.) that are usually executed internally with the occasional outside contractor.

 A consultant is a person who advises on a marketing strategy and then connects you with outside contractors who will help you execute the strategy defined by the consultant.

 Agencies are highly efficient.
 When a project needs to be done, an agency will already have all the systems in place to make sure the various stakeholders finish their tasks and contribute their piece of the project on time.

 Agencies help you offload marketing.
 In some ways, working with an agency enables you to step away from the marketing function (though never completely) so you can focus on other tasks.

 Agencies control both strategy and deliverables.
 Would you want your doctor to make a profit on any medications they prescribed to you?
 No, because then they have an incentive to overmedicate.
 The same holds true for agencies who design your strategy and get paid for the deliverables—they might recommend services that won’t actually help you but they’d like to charge you for.

 A lot of PE firms like that an agency can be their “one-stop shop.”
 In reality, you don’t need access to all their resources all the time.
 Especially in today’s gig economy, access to talent isn’t a huge issue, so you shouldn’t pay for talent you’re not using.